-Our finding that spatial patterns in precipitation control river incision patterns corroborate findings in are related to river incision patterns corroborate findings in Hawaii (Ferrier et al., 2013), the Himalaya (Scherler et al., 2017) and in the Andes (Sorensen and Yanites, 2019).
+Our finding that spatial patterns in precipitation control river incision patterns corroborate findings in the Himalaya (Scherler et al., 2017) and in the Andes (Sorensen and Yanites, 2019).
 Sorensen and Yanites (2019) evaluated the role of latitudinal rainfall variability in the Andes on erosional efficiency using a set of numerical landscape evolution model runs.
 They show that erosion efficiency in tropical climates at low latitudes, where the Paute basin is located, is well captured by the spatial pattern of mean annual precipitation and thus runoff.
 At higher latitudes (25-50°) where storms are less frequent but still very intense, mean annual precipitation decreases but erosivity is still high due to the intensity of storms (Sorensen and Yanites, 2019).
-At these latitudes, the river erosivity is likely better captured by spatial variationspatterns in storm magnitude are therefore more likely to be reflected in river erosivity and thus catchment mean denudation rates than in the Ecuadorian Andes frequency.
+At these latitudes, the spatial variations in storm magnitude are therefore more likely to be reflected in river erosivity and thus catchment mean denudation rates than in the Ecuadorian Andes.